josh-works/strava_run_polylines_osm/readme.md

 I'd like to know how to deploy it to Heroku, so it's publically visible.
 I've deployed Rails apps before, not Flask/Python apps.

+Decided to make it a Sinatra app: [https://vast-meadow-00701.herokuapp.com/](https://vast-meadow-00701.herokuapp.com/)

 # Starting from scratch, Early April: